 Below is the schoolhouse where poet and Charleston native Henry Timrod began his career.
-Often referred to as the Poet Laureate of the Confederacy, Timrod was elevated to fame during the Civil War as his poems inspired young men to enlist in the Confederate army.
-In the years leading to the war, however, Timrod was a teacher for the children of Colonel William Cannon on Orange Grove Plantation in Mars Bluff near Florence as well as the children of other nearby planters.
-He accepted this position in 1858 after meeting Colonel Cannon during a visit to his sister, Emily.
-Emily’s husband husband, George Goodwin, was an overseer at Orange Grove.
-Cannon then had this schoolhouse built on his plantation for Timrod and his students.
+Often called the Poet Laureate of the Confederacy, Timrod was elevated to fame during the Civil War as his poems inspired young men to enlist in the Confederate army.
+In the years leading to the war, however, Timrod was a teacher for the children of Colonel William Cannon on Orange Grove Plantation in Mars Bluff near Florence.
+He also tutored the children of other nearby planters.
+He accepted the position in 1858 after meeting Colonel Cannon during a visit to his sister, Emily.
+Emily’s husband, George Goodwin, was an overseer at Orange Grove.
+Cannon had this schoolhouse built at Orange Grove for Timrod and his students.

-Timrod moved to Columbia to work as a newspaper editor before the war’s end.
-He died in 1867 of consumption (tuberculosis) and is interred at Trinity Episcopal Cathedral.
-Following the war, the Cannon property came under the ownership of farmer Tom Williamson, including the schoolhouse.
-Williamson donated the simple structure to the Pee Dee chapter of the United Daughters of the Confederacy in 1930.
-The building was then moved into Florence on the grounds of the junior high school, now the Paynor Community Education Center.
-Eight years later it was moved again to its present location in a city park established in 1926.
-The park was christened the Henry Timrod Park in 1941 for the famed poet and the building in which he taught.
+Following the war, Orange Grove Plantation – along with the schoolhouse – was owned by a farmer named Tom Williamson.
+Williamson donated the simple structure to the Pee Dee Chapter of the United Daughters of the Confederacy in 1930.
+The building was then moved to the grounds of the Poynor Junior High School in Florence, now the Poynor Community Education Center.
+Eight years later, it was moved again to its present location in a city park established in 1926.
+The park was christened the Henry Timrod Park in 1941 i honor of the famed poet and the small school in which he taught.
 The below obelisk graces the park as a memorial to Timrod.
 It reads: The poet to the whole wide world belongs.